jackjwilliams/jackjwilliams.github.io/_posts/2015-08-27-hangfire-mvc-5.md

     }
 {% endhighlight %}

 What does this give me?
-Well in all of my web.configs (Develop, Production, Staging, etc...) the database points to the correct server and file (Hangfire_Staging, Hangfire_Developer, (LocalDb) for local dev).
+Well in all of my web.configs (Develop, Production, Staging, etc...) the database points to the correct server and database (Hangfire_Staging, Hangfire_Developer, (LocalDb) for local dev).
 This creates the database for me in any new environment I stand up!

+#### Initialization